WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

-**Talking point**:
+**Talking Point**:

-- Now, we need to initialize a Git repository inside our React application.
+- Now, we need to initialize a Git repository inside of our React application.
 The Heroku CLI requires Git to handle versioning for deployment.

 </aside>